Serving Abilene, Amarillo, El Paso, Lubbock, Midland-Odessa & San Angelo

 The problem is that employers often fail to utilize these solutions, citing either costs or time or other excuses.
-At Arnold & Itkin LLP, we believe there’s zero excuse for allowing construction workers to suffer injury or death on the job.
+At Arnold & Itkin, we believe there’s zero excuse for allowing construction workers to suffer injury or death on the job.
 Our West Texas construction injury attorneys hold companies accountable for failing their workers, and we’ve won billions of dollars in verdicts and settlements for our clients as a result.

 What Is the Fatal Four?